bglarkin/tgr_fun/fungal_ecology.md

 ## Beta Diversity

-1. Using proportional biomass, not unifrac, b-c distance (unifrac is scale invariant; it’s based on the proportion of reads on each descending branch, multiplying rows by any constant doesn’t change this).
+1. Using biomass-weighted relative abundance and b-c distance (unifrac is scale invariant; it’s based on the proportion of reads on each descending branch, multiplying rows by any constant doesn’t change this).
-2. Using sequence row proportions, unifrac distance to display phylogenetically aware information.
+2. Using sequence-based relative abundance and unifrac distance to display phylogenetically aware information.
 3. Contrast the two with procrustes.

-### AMF, proportional biomass
+### AMF, biomass-weighted relative abundance

 ``` r
 d_amf_ma <- amf_avg_ma %>%